 The Talk Show With John Gruber

 Single host + guest style.
 John Gruber is the most famous Apple columnist.
 He's got great insights, but he is rarely critical of Apple, which can be frustrating.
-Weekly, multi-hour
+Weekly, < 2 hours

 Accidental Tech Podcast

 Three hosts talking about tech, with an Apple focus.
 To complement The Talk Show, this podcast is much more critical of Apple and their decisions.
-Weekly, multi-hour
+Weekly, < 2 hours

 Under the Radar

 A "never longer than 30 minutes" podcast about independent app development by two great indie developers.
 There's a new topic each week.
 Anyone creating their own apps should be listening to this.
-Weekly, exactly 30 minutes.
+Weekly, ~30 minutes.

 Tomorrow with Joshua Topolsky

 This is my second favorite podcast.
-I love Josh Toplsky, though he's a polarizing figure.
-He and a bi-weekly guest discuss tech, power, and the future.
+I'm a big Josh Toplsky fan, though be warned: he's a polarizing figure.
+Tomorrow is about tech, power, and the future.
 It's hard to explain: you just have to give it a listen.
-Biweekly, ~1hr
+Weekly, ~1hr

 A podcast similar to the books: a look at everyday life through a particular defition of economics: the study of decision making.
 Read the book before listening to the podcast (or, you know, don't).